PaxInstruments/ATmega32U4-bootloader/README.md

 ## Installation
-To add support for these boards to your Arduino IDE, simply copy this folder into your hardware directory in one of two
+To add support for these boards to your Arduino IDE, simply copy this folder into the directory labeled 'hardware' inside your Sketchbook directory.
+If the hardware directory doesn't exist, create it first, and then copy this folder there.
-places:

-- inside your Sketchbook directory

-__Note: this will only work under Arduino IDE versions 1.0.1 or later.__
+__Note: this will only work under Arduino IDE versions 1.6.0 or later.__

 Information on compiling and programming the bootloader can be found in the bootloader directory.